alberti42/sublime-virtualenv-selector/README.md

 ## Features

 1. **Quick Panel Selection**: Use a quick panel to select and activate a virtual environment.
-2. **Customizable Directories**: Configure directories to search for virtual environments in the `Virtualenv.sublime-settings` file.
+2. **Customizable Directories**: Configure directories to search for virtual environments in the `Virtualenv Selector (PLATFORM).sublime-settings` file.
 3. **Automatic PATH Update**: Updates the `PATH` environment variable to include the selected virtual environment.
 4. **Basic LSP-pyright Integration**: Notifies LSP-pyright when the virtual environment changes, though full automatic integration with LSP-pyright is not yet functional.